Arresting Systems

 AIRCRAFT ARRESTING SYSTEMS PROTECT AIRCRAFT AND SAVE LIVES

 Net barrier systems are installed in the overrun area of the runway.
-These arresting barriers such as the ATECH’s BAK-15 arresting barrier are installed as primary emergency recovery of fighter aircraft without a tail hook or as redundancy systems for hook-equipped aircraft.
+These arresting barriers such as the ATECH’s BAK-15 arresting barrier are installed as primary emergency recovery of fighter aircraft without a tail hook or as back-up systems for hook-equipped aircraft.

 Retractable Hook Cable System